for-aiur/yolo_cpp/README.md

 # yolo_cpp
 C++ed version of Darknet

-This is a repository for the developers who needs to integrate yolo into their c++ projects.
+This is a repository for the developers who need to integrate yolo into their c++ projects.
 Only contribution to the original darknet code is a simple wrapper class around object detection functionality.
 You can immediately start building up a cpp project based on [YOLO](http://pjreddie.com/darknet) object detection.